Commentary: Changing cycling's concussion culture | VeloNews.com

 Andrew Talansky said that this practice is simply instinct; something drilled into riders throughout their lives in the sport.

 “You get up and check yourself over.
-If you think you’re OK, you try to get rolling again and deal with everything else later,” said Talanksky, who suffered a concussion in 2010.
+If you think you’re OK, you try to get rolling again and deal with everything else later,” said Talanksky.
+He suffered a concussion in 2010.
 “The most obvious reason people stop is if something feels broken.
 The head injury, if they’re a bit out of it, they might not recognize it.
 You need somebody external to say that’s enough.”

 Changing this culture would undoubtedly take years to accomplish, and perhaps even changes to the rules.
 If a rider sat down after a crash, could he reenter the race the following day if he was deemed to be OK?
 The change will also need to come from within.
 Can directors convince riders to abandon their ambitions in the wake of a crash?
 Can riders train themselves to react with extreme caution after falling off the bike, rather than with the frantic desire to catch back on?
 Will teams ever grant riders a pass on bad results in order to recover from a head injury?
 Could we see a day when Toms Skujins simply walks over to the side of the road and forgets about the stage win?
 Time will tell.